briel0/HTML-CSS-course/README.md

 # HTML-CSS-course
-Some beginer projects using the basics of HTML and CSS
+Some beginner projects using the basics of HTML and CSS